Savager3435/BP3/README.md

 ## Adding your own crypto
 Adding support for another crypto to the BP3 Discord bot is fairly easy.
-Currently BP3 uses Coindesk for webscraping prices but changing to a service with more coins is planned.
-Until it is changed you will be limited to Coindesk currencies.
+Currently the Discord bot uses Coindesk for webscraping prices but changing to a service with more coins is planned.
+(Normal BP3 has already transitioned) Until it is changed you will be limited to Coindesk currencies.
 ### Template: